danielkhen/dp_unlearning/README.md

 # DP Unlearning
-This repository is part of a research on using differential privacy to get a model for better unlearning, this research suggests the following training method:
+This repository is part of a research on using differential privacy to achieve a model that better recovers from unlearning, this research suggests the following training method:
 1. Training the model using diffential privacy to obtain a model with similar train and test accuracy.
-2. Fine-tune the differentialy private model on a small amount of parameters, that way storing critical information "remembering" the dataset will only sit on a small amount of parameters.
+2. Fine-tune the differentialy private model on a small amount of parameters, that way storing critical information/remembering the dataset in a small amount of parameters.
-When we want to unlearn a specific set in the dataset, we unlearn only the specific parameters that were trained in the fine-tuning process, which will hopefully hurt the model less when unlearning.
+When we want to unlearn a specific forget set in the dataset, we unlearn only the on specific parameters that were trained in the fine-tuning process, which will hopefully hurt the model's accuracy less when unlearning.

 ## Stage 1
 In the first stage of this research we want to get the highest accuracy model trained with this method.